FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 .. centered:: Figure 4.9-34 Security Wall Configuration

--  **Security Wall Reference Point Configuration**：After selecting a security wall, four reference points can be set.
+-  **Security Wall Reference Point Configuration**:After selecting a security wall, four reference points can be set.
 The first three points are plane reference points, which are used to confirm the plane of the safety wall set.
 The fourth point is the safety range reference point, which is used to confirm the safety range of the set safety wall.

 .. important::
    If the reference point is set successfully, the green light will be on.
 Otherwise, the yellow light is on.
 It turns green until the reference point is set successfully.
 When the four reference points are all set successfully, the safety range can be calculated, and the safety range parameter point status will return to the default after the calculation is successful.